GooseOb/gooseob.github.io/content/en/sites/passports.md

 Flipping pages is available by clicking arrow buttons, clicking pages and pressing arrow buttons on keyboard.

-There is the qr-code, it’s available to scan, or we can just click it to copy url.
+There is the qr-code, itʼs available to scan, or we can just click it to copy url.

 ### History